Takuma Hisa (1895–1980) was an early student in Daito-ryu aiki-jujutsu of both Sokaku Takeda and Aikido founder Morihei Ueshiba

 A major branch of Daito-ryu that is represented by students of Takuma Hisa, who banded together in 1975 and founded the Takumakai.

-They have a wealth of materials in the form of film and still photographs, taken at the Asahi Newspaper dojo, recording the Daito-ryu techniques taught by Morihei Ueshiba and Sokaku Takeda directly.
-A major training manual, called Soden, features techniques taught by both masters.
+They have a wealth of materials in film and still photographs, taken at the Asahi Newspaper dojo, recording the Daito-ryu techniques taught by Morihei Ueshiba and Sokaku Takeda directly.
+A major training manual, called Soden, features techniques taught by masters.

 In the 1980s, led by Shogen Okabayashi, who was sent by the elderly Hisa to train under the headmaster, the Takumakai made a move to implement the forms for teaching the fundamentals of the art as originally established by Tokimune Takeda